What results do enterprises achieve with Microsoft consulting?

 The Challenge

-A major research university with 40,000 students and faculty across 3 campuses had deployed Microsoft Teams during the pandemic as an emergency measure.
-Two years later, the environment was ungoverned chaos: 28,000 Teams had been created (most abandoned), there was no naming convention, no lifecycle policy, no data classification, and students had created Teams containing FERPA-protected education records without appropriate access controls.
-The IT department received 200+ Teams-related support tickets per week.
+A major research university with 40,000 students and faculty across 3 campuses deployed Microsoft Teams during the pandemic as an emergency measure.
+Two years later, the situation became chaotic.
+A total of 28,000 Teams had been created, but most were abandoned.
+There was no naming convention, lifecycle policy, or data classification in place.

 The Solution